Central nervous system

 Principles of opioid dependence treatment

-Like other chronic conditions, opioid dependence often requires long-term treatment.
-Opioid dependence treatment may consist of a combination of pharmacological and psychological interventions aimed at reducing or stopping opioid use, preventing future harm associated with the disease and improving possibilities for recovery.12
+Like other chronic conditions, opioid dependence often requires long-term treatment and treatment may consist of a combination of pharmacological and psychological interventions.

 To learn more about opioid dependence, see opioiddependenceandme.com